theSamPadilla/bls-to-execution-batch-update/README.md

 - `<parameter key if any>` with the parameter key for the beacon endpoint, if any.
 - `<beaconcha.in api key>` with your beaconcha.in api key.
 Free tier should be enough.
 For information on how to get an API endpoint go to https://beaconcha.in/pricing.

-**NOTE: The script assumes that the starting index for your validators according to (EIP-2334)[https://eips.ethereum.org/EIPS/eip-2334#eth2-specific-parameters] is 0**.
+**NOTE: The script assumes that the starting index for your validators according to (EIP-2334)[https://eips.ethereum.org/EIPS/eip-2334#eth2-specific-parameters] is 0 and that all validators have keys are derived from the same mnemonic**.
 If this is not the case it is not encouraged to use this script.

 #### 3. Download the Ethereum deposit CLI to the same root directory.
 [Official Page](https://github.com/ethereum/staking-deposit-cli/releases/) for the Ethereum CLI at the time of writing.